developer-friendly/blog/docs/posts/0010-cert-manager.md

 ### Kubernetes Service Account

-Now that we have our IAM role set up, we can pass that as an annotation to the Service Account of the cert-manager Deployment.
+Now that we have our IAM role set up, we can pass that information to the cert-manager Deployment.
 This way the cert-manager will assume that role with the [Web Identity Token flow] (there are five in total).

 We will also create a ClusterIssuer CRD to be responsible for fetching the TLS